frontity/docs/docs/guides/using-processors.md

 Then in place of the element that meets this condition the processor returns either a processed version of it (hence the name "processor") or even something else entirely, such as a React component.

-Both of the functions, i.e. the `processor` and the `test`, receive the node as a prop.
-They also receive the other properties of the Frontity object, i.e. `root`, `state` and `libraries`
+Both of the functions, i.e. the `processor` and the `test`, receive the node (i.e. a JavaScript object representing an HTML element) as a prop.
+They also receive the other properties of the Frontity object, i.e. `root`, `state` and `libraries`.

-{% hint style="info" %}
-Documentation on the `html2react` component can be found [here](https://api.frontity.org/frontity-packages/features-packages/html2react).

-More information about processors can be found [here](https://api.frontity.org/frontity-packages/features-packages/html2react#processors).

-[The repository for the Frontity.org site](https://github.com/frontity/frontity.org/tree/dev/packages/frontity-org-theme) contains a [large number of examples of processors](https://github.com/frontity/frontity.org/tree/dev/packages/frontity-org-theme/src/processors) that you can examine both for ideas and for details of technical implementation in specific cases.
-{% endhint %}

-## Examples
+## An Example

-In this section we will look at some examples to demonstrate how you might implement a processor.
+In this section we will look at an example that demonstrates how you might implement a processor.

-### Basic example

-Our first example shows how to process an HTML element that might be found in the content from a WordPress site.
+This example shows how to process an HTML element that might be found in the content from a WordPress site.
 In this example we will show you how to replace a `<blockquote>` element with a React component.

 {% hint style="info" %}
-The example can be found in [this repository](https://github.com/frontity-demos/frontity-examples/tree/master/processor-blockquote).
+The full code for this example can be found in [this repository](https://github.com/frontity-demos/frontity-examples/tree/master/processor-blockquote).
 {% endhint %}

-We first define our processor `quote` in a file `./processors/quote.js`.
+We first define our processor, to be named "quote", in a file `./processors/quote.js`.
 This file also includes the React component `<Quote>` that will replace any `<blockquote>` element that also has the class `wp-block-quote`.
 However, a more complex example might import this from a separate file.

 ```jsx
 import React from 'react'